bgantzler/ember-mirage/docs/migration.md

 * auto load of mirage files (models/serializers/factories/etc)
 * auto discover of the server config
 * auto start of mirage in development
+* auto register inflector

 This guides goes through what you need to do to migrate from ember-cli-mirage and how to accomplish the things needed to use mirageJS

 ECM also contains code to exclude the mirage files during certain builds, for example production.
 This addon does not include that feature and instead relies on embroider.
 If you are not on embroider yet, you may desire to wait until an non-embroider solution is completed.

-Steps 1 - 5 should be completed in ember-cli-mirage prior to converting to ember-mirage, Consider this a form of removing deprecations so that you can move to the next version (this addon).
+Steps 1 - 6 should be completed in ember-cli-mirage prior to converting to ember-mirage, Consider this a form of removing deprecations so that you can move to the next version (this addon).

 1) Remove the use of autoDiscoverModels.